Do Go On - 302 - The Cherry Sisters ; The Worst Show in Vaudeville

 of the cherries remains a mystery.

-Some have argued that they wouldn't have gone to the effort to sue different people if
+they wouldn't have gone to the effort to sue different people

-they were doing and were in on at the whole time.
+and were in on it the whole time.

 Yeah, that could just be seen as extra publicity.